arduino/docs-content/content/learn/04.electronics/05.servo-motors/servo-motors.md

 ## Powering Servo Motors

 Servo motors have different power requirements depending on their size and the workload they are experiencing.
 A common servo motor such as the [Feetech Mini Servo Motor](https://store.arduino.cc/products/feetech-mini-servo-motor-120-degrees-9g) requires between 4.8 - 6 V at 5 – 6 mA when idle.
+It doesn't take very much energy to stand still.

+But as soon as the motor starts moving, it starts using more energy, and it gets that energy by pulling more current from the power source.

-But as soon as the motor experiences heavier loads such as added weight or an object blocking its movement the current consumption can reach up to 800 mA.
+If it experiences heavier loads such as added weight or an object blocking its movement , it naturally needs to use even more energy to move the obstacle, and as a result the current consumption increases.
+The current consumption of the motor linked above can reach up to 800 mA.

-This amount of current is significantly above the max ratings for any Arduino board.
+This high current-draw is generally not safe to draw from an Arduino board.
 To avoid damaging our board we need to power the servo motor through an external power supply.
 Choosing the correct power supply depends on the servo motor you are using, so always check the specifications.
 Pay especially close attention to the:

 - **operating voltage range**
-- **idle current** (in mA) - consumption when **not** moving
+- **idle current** - consumption when **not** moving
-- **running current** (in mA) - consumption when moving freely
+- **running current** - consumption when moving freely
-- **stall current** (in mA) - consumption under max load or when blocked
+- **stall current** - consumption under max load or when blocked

 To power a 4.8 - 6 V servo you could use a **5 V 1 A** AC Adapter, cut the cable, and connect the wires to the servo using e.g. a breadboard.